Shell1010/AQW-md/Item Guides/Awescended.md

 	- Read the [[Mysterious Egg]] guide.
 	- Get the Silver Exalted Paladin armour by completing Jill'ett's quests.
 Specifically the [**"Final Scroll"**](http://aqwwiki.wikidot.com/jill-ette-s-quests).
 	- Complete the ["**Cannon Restoration**"](http://aqwwiki.wikidot.com/tek-s-quests#Repair) quest, this requires you to finish the hyperium questline.
+		- Absolutely ass storyline, [refer to this](http://aqwwiki.wikidot.com/story:j6-s-saga) on the wiki to help you complete it
+		- If I’m bothered enough I’ll write about it

 ---